sintefmath/JutulDarcy.jl/README.md

 | Norne     | 44417  | 247          | CPR-block-ILU(0) | 259.0    |
 | OLYMPUS1  | 192750 | 20           | CPR-block-ILU(0) | 162.5    |

 Cases with CPR used hypre as the AMG solver.
 OYMPUS1 refers to realization 1 from the [OLYMPUS optimization benchmark challenge](https://link.springer.com/article/10.1007/s10596-020-10003-4).
+Numbers are given for serial CPU solves.

 ## Paper and citing